Swedemon/MzFightReporter/README.md

 		- Example: ```twitchBotToken=li3j3l1ijlj13llj13lj1i3```
 - Note: To disable the twitch bot revert ```twitchChannelName``` back to empty.
 - Note: Do not to share your access token.
 If necessary you can disconnect it and create a new one.
 ## (Optional) Enable Healing Stats
 1. Install the ArcDps [heal addon](https://github.com/Krappa322/arcdps_healing_stats#readme).
-2. In the ArcDps options under 'Extensions'.
-Choose 'healing_stats' and check the 'log healing' setting.
+2. In the ArcDps options under 'Extensions' choose the 'healing_stats' tab.
+Then check the 'log healing' setting.
-- Note: From the prior step you may also want to check 'Peers Outgoing' and 'Enable live sharing'.
+- Note: Continuing from the last step, to view healing in-game choose 'Peers Outgoing' and 'Enable live sharing'.
 ## How to upgrade from a prior version (~1 minute)
 1. Download and unzip the [latest zip](https://github.com/Swedemon/MzFightReporter/releases) (it will unzip to a new sub-folder).
 2. Open your old config.properties file and copy your discord (and twitch) properties.